 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-crafted skill description that clearly communicates specific capabilities, includes natural trigger terms, and explicitly addresses both what the skill does and when to use it.
-It follows the third-person voice convention and occupies a distinct niche that minimizes conflict risk with other skills.
+It follows the third-person voice convention and is concise without being vague.
+The description is comparable to the good examples in the rubric.

 | Dimension | Reasoning | Score |